noahlaux/tagimator/readme.md

 **Javascript**

-To start transitions on the above HTML simply include the following
+To start transitions on the above HTML simply include the following:

 ```javascript
 $( function(){